Jack Cosgrove to become football coach at Colby College

 “You could tell,” McLaughlin said.
 “You could tell he missed coaching.
 This is in his blood.
 Colby is getting a good one.”

-The Black Bears won three conference championships and made five NCAA postseason appearances under Cosgrove.
+The Black Bears won three conference championships and made five NCAA postseason appearances under Cosgrove, who won a school-record 129 games.
 He was a quarterback at UMaine in the 1970s, graduating with a bachelor’s degree in 1978 and a Master’s degree in 1981.
 Cosgrove and his wife, Marilyn, have four adult children.

 “Athletics, particularly football at the University of Maine, has been my life’s work,” Cosgrove said.
 “I have played, coached and provided leadership here for 36 years.
 The Cosgrove family, in its entirety, has graduated from here.
 To say that the university has impacted our lives would be an understatement.”